freedmo/Docker-Environment/README.md

 ###How to use

+Place your nginx .conf inside of './partials/nginx', your project or link to project root should be inside './www'.
-Default nginx .conf need a folder 'App', which can by link to your symfony project root.
+~Default nginx .conf need a folder 'App', which can by link to your symfony project root.~

 Also you can add a own *.conf for more project set in this case 'server_name'.